aychziel/k-Beauty-vs-american-skincare/README.md

 ### Limitations ###

 Some of the limitations to this analysis include reviewing more Korean Text in my data to increase my score and applying grid search with my top model.
 I would also use more Feature Engineering with the summary statitics.
 I would also implement Sentiment Analysis on my data to get more insight on top brands I found between both subreddit and compare Korean products and American-based products in depth.
-Lastly,  Implementing this can not only help differentiate between the American and K-beauty diffrences, but can also be useful for future analysis in marketing through clustering, gauging opnion and more!
+Implementing this can not only help differentiate between the American and K-beauty diffrences, but can also be useful for future analysis in marketing through clustering, gauging opnion and more!